cppalliance/safe-cpp/proposal/draft.md

 When `DropOnly` is true, the destructor overload with the `[[unsafe::drop_only]]` attribute is instantiated.
 The _drp-expression_ in `test` doesn't automatically use the lifetimes of its operand.
 Instead, the drop check considers lifetime parameters of the operand that are drop used.
 Due to the `[[unsafe::drop_only(T)]]` attribute, the data member is only a _drop use_ rather than a normal use.
 And the drop use of a borrow is nothing: it's a trivial destructor.
 We can don't care about lifetimes of borrows when dropping them, because we're doing operations that can cause soundness problems.
 The _drp-expression_ destroys the `Vec` without a borrow checker violation.
 The programmer is making an unsafe promise not to do anything with `T`'s template lifetime parameters inside `~Vec` other than use it to drop `T`.

 When `DropOnly` is false, the destructor overload without the attribute is instantiated.
-In this case, the user-defined destructor is assumed to use all of the class's lifetime parameters outside of the drop check.
-If the Vec held a borrow to out-of-scope data, as it does in this example, loading that data through the borrow would be a use-after-free defect.
+In this case, the user-defined destructor is assumed to use all of the class's lifetime parameters outside.
+If the `Vec` held a borrow to out-of-scope data, as it does in this example, loading that data through the borrow would be a use-after-free defect.
 To prevent this unsound behavior, the compiler uses all the class's lifetime parameters when its user-defined destructor is called.
 This raises the borrow checker error, indicating that the _drp-expression_ depends on an expired loan on `x`.

-The `drop_only` attribute is currently unsafe because it's incumbent on the programmer implementing a destructor that doesn't use associated lifetime parameters outside of invoking their destructors.
+The `drop_only` attribute is currently `unsafe` because it depends on the programmer following through with a promising not to do anything with the operand other than to destruct it.
 We plan to make this attribute safe.
-The compiler should be able to monitor the user-defined destructor for use of lifetimes associated with T outside of drops and raise borrow checker errors.
+The compiler should be able to monitor the user-defined destructor for use of lifetimes associated with `T` outside of drops and raise borrow checker errors.
 However, that may require extending `drop_only` to all functions, not just destructors. `std::destruct_at` involves a non-drop use of the parameter type.
 But a `drop_only`-attributed `std2::destruct_at` would only permit and qualify as a drop use.

 ### Lifetime canonicalization